-Aaron Hernandez's fiancee: 'I don't think this was a suicide'
+Aaron Hernandez's fiancee: He told me he was not gay

 "Everyone has their own choice in friends.
 He didn't have the best choice in some friends, but that didn't make him a bad person," she said.
 "I wouldn't say I felt uncomfortable in my home.
 I separated myself. ...
 I pick and choose my battles, and there's some things that I pressed on and some things I didn't."

-Family remains important to her, Jenkins-Hernandez said, explaining that she changed her name "for the simple fact that we were a family, and I'm very strict on that."
+Family remains important to her, Jenkins-Hernandez said, explaining that she changed her name even though she and Hernandez were just engaged, "for the simple fact that we were a family, and I'm very strict on that."

 Avielle "was very much a daddy's girl," she said, explaining that she took the 4-year-old to see her father once or twice a week before his death.
 They never spoke about the drama, only happy times, and Avielle would sit in Hernandez's lap, play cards and color during their visits.

-Note: An earlier version of this story misstated the timing of Hernandez's suicide.
-It happened days after his acquittal in a double murder case.